Praneel-D/Computer-Vision-ASL-Assessor-TidalHack-25/README.md

+This project is a real-time American Sign Language (ASL) recognition web application that uses a Convolutional Neural Network (CNN) trained on the Sign Language MNIST dataset to identify hand signs representing the letters A–Y (excluding J and Z).
+The backend, built with FastAPI, handles image preprocessing and model inference using TensorFlow and OpenCV, while the React-based frontend captures live webcam footage and displays instant predictions with confidence and accuracy scores.
+The system demonstrates the integration of machine learning and web technologies to create an interactive, efficient, and user-friendly tool for ASL recognition.

 # ASL Form Correction App

 An AI-powered American Sign Language (ASL) form correction application that helps users learn and improve their sign language skills through real-time feedback.